onzfonz/comp227/src/content/5/en/part5c.md

 ```

 Method `getAllByRole` now returns an array and the right input field is the first element of the array.
-However, this approach is a bit suspicious since it relies on the order of the input fields.
+However, this approach is [**brittle**](https://www.callumhart.com/blog/brittle-selectors/) since it relies on the order of the input fields.

 Quite often input fields have **placeholder** text that hints user what kind of input is expected.
 Let us add a placeholder to our form: